MicrosoftDocs/ATADocs/ATPDocs/atp-multi-forest.md

 ## Step 9.
 Set up Azure Advanced Threat Protection multi-forest support

-Azure ATP can support organizations with multiple forests which gives you the ability monitor activity and profile users across forests.
+Azure ATP can support organizations with multiple forests which gives you the ability to easily monitor activity and profile users across forests from a single pane of glass.

-An enterprise organization may have several Active Directory forests - often used for different purposes, including legacy infrastructure from corporate mergers and acquisitions, geographical distribution, and security boundaries (red-forests).
-You can protect multiple forests using Azure ATP, reporting all the data to a single workspace, providing you with the ability to monitor and investigate through a single pane of glass.
+Enterprise organizations typically have several Active Directory forests - often used for different purposes, including legacy infrastructure from corporate mergers and acquisitions, geographical distribution, and security boundaries (red-forests).
+You can protect multiple forests using Azure ATP, providing you with the ability to monitor and investigate through a single pane of glass.

 The ability to support multiple Active Directory forests enables the following:
 -	View and investigate activities performed by users across multiple forests from a single pane of glass.